 “Since all servers are limited in how much data they can store … storing even a single video on your web server can cause poor site performance, poor streaming quality and playback, and exceeded storage limits that might get you booted from your hosting plan.”

 All the hard work of creating an HR video would be wasted if you couldn’t tell how employees are using it.
 That’s why most video hosting platforms offer video analytics.
 These metrics provide valuable insights like how long employees are willing to watch a benefits explainer, when and where they’re most likely to watch training videos, or even where on the screen they’re more likely to look.
 These are insights you’d be missing out on if you self-hosted those HR videos.

 In addition to storage, bandwidth, and analytics, most video platforms now offer special interactivity features that can greatly improve the effectiveness of HR videos.
 Depending on the platform you could add:

-- password protection so proprietary information isn’t public viewable
+- Password protection so proprietary information isn’t publicly viewable

 - Quizzes to help with retention and engagement, and

 - multiple chapters to break up longer videos into manageable chunks.